-- Shakespeare Folio Translation Project - our eight-year ambition to create theatrically-viable, actor-friendly, audience-accessible new translations of Shakespeare plays into Mandarin
+- Shakespeare Folio Translation Project - creating theatrically-viable, actor-friendly, audience-accessible new translations of Shakespeare plays in Mandarin

-- 'King and Country' Tour - February and March 2016, we took Henry IV Part I and II, and Henry V to the National Centre for the Performing Arts, Shanghai Grand Theatre and Hong Kong Arts Festival
+- Touring in China - we took Henry IV Part I and II, and Henry V to the National Centre for the Performing Arts, Shanghai Grand Theatre and Hong Kong Arts Festival in 2016

-- Education programmes - new commercial educational partnerships with organisations like Dulwich College International
+- Education programmes - new educational partnerships with organisations including Dulwich College International

 - ‘Live from Stratford-upon-Avon’ cinema broadcasts: broadcasting Shakespeare productions live to China